Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is a cornerstone of modern artificial intelligence, enabling breakthroughs in complex autonomous systems and, more recently, the post-training and alignment of Large Language Models (LLMs) \citep{mnih2015human, silver2016mastering, silver2018general, ouyang2022training, rafailov2023direct}.
 However, these successes often rely on rich feedback, such as expert demonstrations in robotics or preference labels in language model alignment \citep{christiano2017deep, hester2018deep,brohan2022rt}.
-In the settings we study, where guidance is scarce, rewards sparse, or the goal is surpassing human performance, learning must go beyond imitation to autonomously generate quality data \citep{silver2016mastering,ecoffet2021first}.
+In the settings we study---where rewards are sparse or the goal is to surpass human performance---agents must go beyond imitation and autonomously discover novel behavior.

 This requires \emph{active exploration}: an algorithmic process that deliberately collects informative experience \citep{ shyam2019model, sekar2020planning,eysenbach2018diversityneedlearningskills}.
 In the hardest cases, this amounts to ``finding a needle in a haystack,'' where a single rare trajectory is the key that unlocks learning.
 In structured settings like two-player games, self-play facilitates exploration \citep{silver2016mastering}.
-As the agent improves, it probes the boundary of its current policy, gradually expanding its coverage of relevant strategies.
-Outside of this self-play regime, driving exploration is significantly harder.
+The adversarial dynamic ensures that novel strategies are always within reach of each agent's current policy.
+Outside self-play, driving exploration is significantly harder.
 Even in simple 2D environments, current methods often fail to explore efficiently without domain engineering; \montezuma and \pitfall remain standard benchmarks that stress-test systematic exploration \citep{ecoffet2019go, badia2020agent57b, badia2020never,guo2022byol}.
-These failures suggest that we still lack a robust understanding of systematic exploration in data-sparse domains.
-Progress in this area has implications well beyond games; efficient exploration is a prerequisite for discovery in complex scientific domains.
+These persistent failures highlight that systematic exploration in sparse-reward settings remains poorly understood.
+Unlocking efficient exploration would have impact well beyond games, enabling autonomous discovery in various scientific domains.